-Ozone Depletion Potentials and Global Warming Potentials.
-A useful way of comparing the influence of individual emissions of halocarbons on ozone depletion and climate change is to compare Ozone Depletion Potentials (ODPs) and Global Warming Potentials (GWPs).
-The ODP and GWP are the effectiveness of an emission of a gas in causing ozone depletion and climate forcing, respectively, relative to a reference gas (see Table Q6-1).
+respectively, relative to a reference gas (see Table Q6-1).
 The principal halocarbon gases are contrasted with each other in Figure Q17-3.
 The ODP of CFC-11 and the GWP of carbon dioxide are assigned reference values of 1.
 The CFCs and carbon tetrachloride all have ODPs near 1, indicating comparable effectiveness in causing ozone depletion per mass emitted.
 The principal halons have ODPs greater than 7, making them the most effective ozone-depleting substances per mass emitted.
-All HFCs have ODPs of zero since they contain no chlorine and bromine, and therefore do not directly cause ozone depletion (see O6).
+All HFCs have ODPs of zero since they contain no chlorine and bromine, and therefore do not directly cause ozone depletion (see Q6).

-All halocarbons have non-zero GWPs and, therefore, contribute to the radiative forcing of climate.
+All halocarbons have non-zero GWPs and, therefore, contribute to the RF of climate.
 The GWP does not correspond strongly with the ODP of a gas because these quantities depend on different chemical and physical properties of the molecule.
-For example, while HFC-143a does not destroy ozone (ODP equals zero), each gram emitted is about 5000 times more effective than a gram of carbon dioxide in causing climate forcing.
-When HFCs are released to the atmosphere, their contribution to climate forcing depends on their GWPs, which vary over a wide range (less than 1 to 13,000).
+For example, while HFC-143a does not destroy ozone (ODP equals zero), each kilogram emitted is about 6000 times more effective than a kilogram of carbon dioxide in causing climate forcing.
+When HFCs are released to the atmosphere, their contribution to climate forcing depends on their GWPs, which vary over a wide range (less than 1 to 15,000).

 Montreal Protocol regulations have led to reductions in CFC emissions and increases in HCFC emissions (see Q15).
-As a result of these actions, the total radiative forcing from ODSs stopped increasing and is now slowly decreasing (see Q18).
-Overall halocarbon radiative forcing, however, is slowly increasing because of growing contributions from non-ODS gases (HFCs, PFCs, and SF6).
+As a result of these actions, the total RF from ODSs stopped increasing and is now slowly decreasing because HCFCs have lower GWPs than CFCs (see Q18).
+However, the overall RF of all halocarbons is slowly increasing because of growing contributions from non-ODS gases (HFCs, PFCs, and SF6).
 The growth in the HFC contribution will be limited by the provisions of the 2016 Kigali Amendment (see Q19).
 It is important to note that despite having a GWP that is small in comparison to many other halocarbons and other greenhouse gases, carbon dioxide is the most important greenhouse gas produced by human activities because its emissions are large, its atmospheric lifetime is long, and its atmospheric abundance is far greater than those of all other greenhouse gases associated with human activities.

 The Antarctic ozone hole and Southern Hemisphere climate.

-While stratospheric ozone depletion is not the principal cause of global climate change, the reoccurring Antarctic ozone hole has contributed to observed changes in climate parameters in the atmosphere and oceans of the Southern Hemisphere.
+While stratospheric ozone depletion is not the principal cause of global climate change, the reoccurring Antarctic ozone hole has contributed to observed changes in climate parameters in the atmosphere and oceans of the Southern Hemisphere since the early 1980s.
 These research findings are explained in more detail in the box below.